-As of fiscal 2018 year end, unrestricted cash and investments (cash, investments and intergovernmental loans) represented a healthy 182 days cash on hand, bringing the five-year average to 175 days.
+As of fiscal 2019 year end, unrestricted cash and investments (cash, investments and intergovernmental loans) of \$99.2 million plus the rate stabilization reserve balance of \$43 million, together represent a healthy 170 days cash on hand, bringing the five-year average to 176 days.
 MWRA has historically maintained a narrower cash position than the rating category median (well over one year's worth) which is mitigated by strong management and consistent application of surplus to debt defeasance.

-Additionally, MWRA maintains reserve accounts required under the bond resolution that are characterized as restricted investments in the audit.
-In the fiscal 2018 audit, the operating and rate stabilization reserves were added to the list of restricted investments.
-Despite that reallocation, the defined use of those funds under the bond resolution provides additional operating flexibility if needed.
-As of fiscal 2018 year end, the reserves and balances are: \$43 million in the rate stabilization reserve, \$26.1 million in the bond redemption fund, \$149.9 million in the debt service reserve, \$40.1 million in the operating reserve, \$14 million in the insurance reserve and \$6.7 million in the renewal and replacement reserve.
+In addition to the rate stabilization reserve, MWRA maintains reserve accounts that are required under the bond resolution and allocated as restricted investments in the audit.
+As of fiscal 2019 year end, the reserves and balances are: \$26.1 million in the bond redemption fund (Debt service revenue redemption fund), \$156.7 million in the debt service reserve, \$42 million in the operating reserve, \$14 million in the insurance reserve and \$9.2 million in the renewal and replacement reserve.

-Debt and legal covenants: modest covenants with strong debt management support highly leveraged position including variable rate exposure
+Debt and legal covenants: modest covenants with strong debt management support highly leveraged position while long term liabilities are well funded

-The General Resolution includes a rate covenant of 1.2 times on senior lien debt service and 1.1 times on subordinate debt service.
-The resolution requires maintenance of a debt service reserve fund equal to the least of (i) 50% of maximum annual Adjusted Debt Service, (ii) 10% of original par, (iii) 125% of the average annual debt service, or (iv) the maximum annual debt service.
+The General Resolution includes a covenant to set rates that provide coverage of 1.2 times on senior lien debt service and 1.1 times on subordinate debt service.
+The resolution requires maintenance of a debt service reserve fund equal to the least of (i) 50% of maximum annual Adjusted Debt Service, (ii) 10% of original par, (iii) 125% of the average annual debt service or (iv) the maximum annual debt service.
+The reserve balance is currently \$156.6 million or equal to 50% of the maximum annual debt service.

-In support of significant capital investments, MWRA has issued a substantial amount of debt and remains highly leveraged with a debt ratio of 72% (net debt / net fixed assets plus net working capital) and 6.5 times fiscal 2018 operating revenues.
-As of March 1, 2019, the authority has \$3 billion in senior lien general revenue bonds, \$979.9 million in SRF loans (subordinate), and \$782.2 million in subordinate variable rate revenue bonds.
+In support of significant capital investments, MWRA has issued a substantial amount of debt and remains highly leveraged with a debt ratio of 71% (net debt / net fixed assets plus net working capital) and 6.3 times fiscal 2019 operating revenue.
+As of September 1, 2019, the authority has \$3 billion in senior lien general revenue bonds, \$921.4 million in SRF loans (subordinate), and \$753.2 million in subordinate variable rate revenue bonds outstanding.
 Additionally, MWRA is authorized to issue up to \$250 million in tax-exempt commercial paper and draw on \$100 million revolving loan with a combined \$175 million currently outstanding.

-Over the near term, we expect the debt ratio to remain high but at a reduced level compared to historical metrics, given significant completion of compliance related projects and a shift to maintenance and repairs over the last ten years.
-However, after reaching a capital spending low point in 2016 and 2017, the capital improvement plan (CIP) will accelerate over the medium term in part due to a \$1.4 billion redundancy project (see exhibit).
+Over the near term, the debt ratio will likely remain high but at a reduced level compared to what it has been historically, given significant completion of compliance related projects and a shift to maintenance and repairs over the last 10 years.
+As of 2016 the debt ratio was 82%.
+However, after reaching a capital spending low point in 2016 and 2017, the capital improvement plan (CIP) will accelerate over the medium term in part due to a \$1.4 billion water tunnel project (see exhibit) that will provide redundant capacity to facilitate maintenance of service when existing facilities require maintenance or are otherwise not useable.